FAQs

 Donations

 You will receive a receipt for donations once we confirm it has arrived in our bank account.
-For bank transfers, this will usually take 1-2 days, whereas the wait should be no longer than 15 minutes for credit cards.
+For bank transfers, this will usually take 1-2 days.
+For credit cards, the wait should be no longer than 15 minutes.
 If you do not receive a receipt within the relevant timeframe, please send an email to info@eaa.org.au including your full name, a description, the amount donated and the name of your banking institution.
 We’ll hop onto it straight away.
 Also note that receipts may occasionally end up in your spam inbox.

 Yes you will.
-For the 2019-2020 financial year, these were sent on 9 July 2020.
+For the 2021-2022 financial year, these were sent on 11 July 2022.
 If you didn’t get yours, you are welcome to contact us at info@eaa.org.au and we’ll look into it.
-Note that we separately sent you a receipt for each donation received.
+Note that we also send out individual receipts for each donation received, once the donation reaches our bank account (see above).

 You can now make donations via credit card.